telerik/xaml-docs/controls/radtreeview/how-to/wpf-windowsexplorer-like-treeview.md

 		End Sub
 	{{endregion}}

-4. Go back to your treeview declaration and bind the control to the just created model.
-Here it is shown how this can be done:
+4. Go back to your treeview declaration and bind the control to the just created model. __Example 7__ shows how this can be done:

 	#### __[XAML] Example 7: Bind RadTreeView__